wzhao6/Machine_Learning_with_Python_freeCodeCamp/README.md

 # Machine_Learning_with_Python_freeCodeCamp
-projects and certification: machine learning with Python at freeCodeCamp
+projects and certification: Machine Learning with Python at freeCodeCamp